Discover the bestselling BillyOh Fraya Log Cabin

 (Image Credit: Pixnio)

 Unfortunately, it may cause more harm than good.
 The lumber could decay and deteriorate much faster.
-It can also cause the boards to wrap, and you run the risk of major paint adhesion issues or peeling.
-A common issue is the appearance of nasty-looking orange spots as mould grows underneath the paint.
+It can also cause the boards to warp, and you run the risk of major paint adhesion issues or peeling.
+In turn, the panel gets nasty-looking orange spots as mould grows underneath the paint.

-Note: If your project is time-sensitive, we recommend opting for pressure treated wood labelled as kiln-dried after treatment (KDAT).
-You can paint KDAT lumber much sooner than regular treated ones.
+But what if you need to paint the log cabin as soon as possible?
+We recommend opting for pressure treated wood labelled as kiln-dried after treatment (KDAT).
+You can paint KDAT lumber much sooner vs regular pressure treated ones.

 How to Paint Pressure Treated Wood?